 After all, what kind of physical interactions would you permit from strangers on your first meeting ?
 Allow the dog the same courtesy please!
 The old adage that you should offer an unfamiliar dog a closed fist above their head is just crazy.
 Seriously, how would you feel about that particular offering??
 Well, the dog is equally alarmed!
 A nice closed fingers hand with the palm up offered under the dog’s nose, without leaning over the dog is best if you offer a hand at all.
 But really, getting on the dog’s level, but in a sideways position, AFTER you determine that they are friendly enough to do so, is the least threatening position there is.
 See this flier’s green column for more tips on dog friendly body positioning.

 Once again, I come back to the most common of all response.
 The owner AND/OR the dog want their outing undisturbed.
 So many signals can give you this information.
 The first few of these signals are also exhibited by humans on outings, not looking to socialize with others: avoiding eye contact with strangers, physically creating space between others and themselves, walking in the opposite direction when it appears others might be encroaching on their space, using what appear to be distraction techniques that might involve food to help their dog ignore others in the environment, placing their body between the dog and an approaching human, and some really clear signals, verbally telling an approaching human to back off and/or placing their arm and hand in a stop signal like movement.
-If someone has to resort to the latter, then you have ignored the latter and seriously, shame on you!
+If someone has to resort to the latter, then you have ignored the former and seriously, shame on you!
 Let’s go back to the “dogs are not public property” sentiment and look at your own motives here.